Cut Smarter with Restriction Enzymes from NEB

 - Choose a High-Fidelity (HF®) restriction enzyme, which has been engineered for reduced star activity, rapid digestion (5-15 minutes) and 100% activity in rCutSmart Buffer.
-A vial of 6X Purple Loading Dye is included with most restriction enzymes.
+A vial of 6X Purple Load Dye is included with every HF restriction enzyme.

 - All of our restriction enzymes undergo stringent quality control testing, ensuring the highest levels of purity and lot-to-lot consistency.

 Use Enzyme Finder to select restriction enzymes by name, sequence, overhang or type.

 Restriction Endonucleases: C-G